uber-research/java-dependency-validator/README.md

 Assume that we are trying to determine potential third-party library dependency violations for a given repository commit point.
 In other words, we are trying to determine if an classes and methods (indirectly) used by the user code pre-commit (`HEAD~1`) are missing in the fat jar post-commit (`HEAD`).

-Dependency validator takes five mandatory arguments
+Java Dependency validator takes five mandatory arguments

 1. Four arguments including data obtained from the `HEAD` version of the repository
    - `fat.jar` - project's post-commit fat jar